two people looking at a document

 Exclusions

-This section of your auto policy identifies situations where coverage may be denied or excluded due to a specific reason.
-Usually, a list of named hazards — also called perils — will be identified, where coverage for a loss won’t be allowed.
-Easily prevented losses, like water or rain damage to your car that results from windows being left open during a storm, won’t be covered.
-Many policies also state that normal wear-and-tear on your car is not covered.
+This section identifies situations where coverage may not apply.
+It lists specific named hazards — also called perils — in which coverage for a loss isn't typically allowed.
+Easily preventable losses, like water or rain damage to your car resulting from the windows being left open during a storm, won’t be covered.
+Most policies also exclude normal wear-and-tear.

 Conditions

-Conditions help specify when and how coverage is carried out by the insurance company.
+Conditions help specify certain obligations that must be carried out for coverage to apply.
 For instance, you may be required to file a police report if your car has been vandalized.
-Other conditions are state or federally mandated that help to protect the consumer.
+Other conditions are state or federally mandated to help protect the consumer.

-We’ve got the resources you need to get the most out of your policy.
-And a big part of that is being confident that you understand your insurance coverage.
-Take a look at these resources that dive deep into auto insurance terms and definitions:
+American Family wants to make sure you get the most out of your policy.
+And a big part of that is being confident you understand your insurance coverage.
+Take a look at some of the resources we’ve developed to keep you informed:

-While you’re getting up to speed on your car insurance policy, be sure to reach out to your American Family Insurance agent (Opens in a new tab) for a review of your coverage limits.
-Think of your agent as your trusted adviser — able to help you with any questions you might have — so you understand how carefully you’re insured.
+And while you’re getting up to speed on your car insurance policy, be sure to reach out to your American Family Insurance agent for a review of your coverage.
+As a trusted adviser, your agent’s mission is to answer your questions and help empower you to confidently protect what matters most.

 Explore our tools and smart tips.